javalent/dice-roller/README.md

 ## Coming Soon

 -   [x] Preview of actual dice results when hovered
--   [ ] Set success and failure states (e.g., 1d20, above 10 passes)
--   [ ] Drop X number of lowest or highest results
+-   [x] Drop X number of lowest or highest results
+-   [ ] Conditionals for modifiers (e.g., changing "maximum" to explode on)
+-   [ ] Pass/fail states for entire result
+-   [ ] Fudge/fate die

 # Installation